1. Home

 Home

-Home, written by Samm-Art Williams and directed by Kenny Leon, plays at the Todd Haimes Theatre starting in May 2024.
-The play follows Cephus Miles who loses the love of his love when she leaves for college and meets another man.
+Home, written by Samm-Art Williams and directed by Kenny Leon, played at the Todd Haimes Theatre and follows Cephus Miles who loses the love of his love when she leaves for college and meets another man.
 The original production by the Negro Ensemble Company premiered in 1979, and this revival is part of the Roundabout Theatre Company’s Refocus Project.
+Time Out New York said, "this play shines in the details.
+By the end it has won you over into joy."

 Doubt at the American Airlines Theatre